 - develop rainmaker questions to help audience sell better

-RESULT: After Tom's Keynote speech, many audience members approached him.
+RESULT: After Tom's Keynote speech, audience members approached him.
 They were interested in wealth management solutions.
 The CEO of Cisco sent an e-mail to the CEO of the bulge bracket bank, praising Tom for delivering actionable value.
-Tom's conversational speaking style and ability to present with simplicity made his Keynote a hit with global audiences at Cisco.
+Tom's conversational speaking style and ability to present with simplicity made his Keynote a hit with a global sales audience.

-CHALLENGE: A team of 25 investment professionals wanted to create the best impression.
-Their next opportunity was hosting the company's East Coast conference.
+CHALLENGE: A team of 25 investment professionals wanted to create the best impression at the company's East Coast conference.
 Middle market clients, research analysts, institutional investors and members of the media were invited.
 Based on attendee feedback from the last conference, some presenting team members looked bored as panel moderators.
 This time around, the team would raise the bar.
-Their goal?
-For every team member to deliver thought leadership and executive presence on-stage.
+The goal was for every team member to deliver thought leadership and executive presence on-stage.